rtCamp/snapwp/docs/query-engine.md

 ## How it works

 -   The `query` expects a **Query Engine class**.
--   The Query Engine handles how queries, mutations, and client context are managed.
+-   The Query Engine handles how queries, and client context are managed.
 -   It must implement the `QueryEngine` interface provided by `@snapwp/types`.

 You can configure the Query Engine inside your `snapwp.config.ts` file.